🕒 6 min read · 📝 1035 words

 - Matthew 25: Judgment is seen in the separation of the Sheep from the Goats based on their behavior.

 - 2 Thessalonians 2: The fall of a believer into willful sin/wickedness leads to purification.
 This purification “consumes the wickedness” in the believer’s life if they maintain their faith (2 Thessalonians 2:8).
+This is the “consummation” poured out upon the desolate (willfully sinful believer) spoken of in Daniel 9:27.

 - Revelation 20: Jesus binds the devil during the obedient Christian life = first resurrection = millennium/thousand years = metaphor for spiritual obedience.